BarRaider/barraider.github.io/icue.md

 <img src="/images/icuelogo.png" width="120"/>

-# Corsair iCue Battery Stats for the Elgato Stream Deck
+# CORSAIR iCue Battery Stats for the Elgato Stream Deck

 ## Installation
 Please follow this step-by-step instructions to allow the plugin to read the battery stats.